-3 Disorders Your Highly Sensitive Child May Wrongly Be Diagnosed With
+3 Disorders Your Sensitive Child May Wrongly Be Diagnosed With

-Signs of being a highly sensitive child — such as easily feeling overstimulated — can be mistaken for other conditions, like ADHD.
+Signs of a healthy but highly sensitive child — such as overstimulation — can be mistaken for other traits, like ADHD or autism.

 A few years ago, I confided in a friend that I was a highly sensitive person (HSP).
 I explained what the term meant and how being highly sensitive manifested itself in my life.
 For instance, I’m more sensitive to things like loud noises and bright lights, overstimulation, and to coarse fabrics and smells.
 It is something I have learned to adapt to, even embrace.
 Eager to categorize me, my friend suggested that I fell somewhere on the autism spectrum.